 The good news is you can still get your coffee fix without running to the store, and we're going to show you how.

 Awesome Coffee Filter Substitutes

 Luckily, there are substitutes for coffee filters in case you become a victim of an empty filter box.

 Here are 10 coffee filter alternatives so you can have your daily dose of coffee no matter what!

 Paper Towels as a Coffee Filter Substitute

-If you don’t have any coffee filters left around, then simply grab a paper towel and pop it in your coffee machine!
+Can you use paper towels as a coffee filter substitute?
+Of course you can!
+If you don't have any coffee filters left around, then simply grab a paper towel and pop it in your coffee machine!
 Both effective and easy to work with, paper towels make a great and cheap alternative to coffee filters.